Developer Guide

 The create group mechanism is facilitated by defining a Group model and adding a Unique Group List field to

-field containing the name of the group, an ArrayList
+AWE.
+The Group model contains a GroupName field containing the name of the group, an ArrayList of Person

-objects who are members of the Group, an ArrayList
+objects who are members of the Group, an ArrayList of Expense objects that keeps track of the expenditures of the

-that contains details of how much each member has paid in total across the expenses, and a HashMap
+Group, a HashMap that contains details of how much each member has paid in total across the expenses, and a HashMap

 that contains details of the total expenditure incurred by each member across the trip.

-The following activity diagram shows what happens when a user executes a createGroup
+The following activity diagram shows what happens when a user executes a createGroup command.

 Fig 20.
 Create Group Activity Diagram